ipatix/agbplay/README.md

 - `playlists` contains the array of the actual tagged songs.
 See below for details.
 - `wave-output-dir` specifies the directory which is used for exporting songs from agbplay.
 - `cgb-polyphony` specifies whether CGB sounds should be allowed to be polyphonic.
 Valid values are `mono-strict`, `mono-smooth`, `poly`.
+- `max-loops-export` specifies how many times songs should loop before fading out when exporting to a file.
+- `max-loops-playlist` specifies how many times songs should loop before fading out when listening to a song within the program.
+This value can be set to `-1` to make songs loop endlessly.

 Each playlist entry in the array contains the following properties: